PlummersSoftwareLLC/NightDriverStrip/README.md

 ## Fetching things from the Internet

-If you develop an effect that requires data that needs to be pulled in from the Internet then you can register a network reader functon with the `NetworkReader` class, which is available via the `g_ptrNetworkReader` global variable.
+If you develop an effect that requires data that needs to be pulled in from the Internet then you can register a network reader function with the `NetworkReader` class, which is available via the `g_ptrNetworkReader` global variable.
 You can use either the `PatternSubscribers` or `PatternWeather` effects as sources of inspiration.

 ## Time It Takes To Build This Project